Panasonic GM1 vs Sony RX1

 Review summary: Panasonic GM1 vs Sony RX1

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GM1 and the Sony RX1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-GM1: